Policy and Procedure #407.0 Accessibility

 2. Application

-This procedure applies to all Board-approved information and communications that shall be posted or provided in an accessible format and/or with appropriate communication supports for persons with disabilities.
+This procedure applies to all Board-approved information and communications that shall be posted or provided in an accessible format and/or with appropriate communication support for individuals with disabilities.
 Notice shall also be given to the public that accessible formats are available upon request.

 3. Responsibilities